Two-field inflation from one complex scalar with symmetry breaking: Motions of inflaton with symmetry breaking

 where $R$ represents the Ricci scalar of $g_{\mu\nu}$, and the inflaton potential is given by

-In the following, we refer to the first term in \eqref{Formula:PotentialV} as the Higgs potential and the second term as the pNGB potential, respectively.
-Note that the pNGB potential differs from the usual natural inflation potential in Refs.~\cite{Freese:1990rb,Adams:1992bn,Savage:2006tr,Salvio:2021lka,Stein:2021uge,Mukuno:2024yoa} in that the overall coefficient of the potential depends on $\phi$, which naturally arises from the pNGB soft-breaking term in our case.
+In the following, we refer to the first term in \eqref{Formula:PotentialV} as the Higgs potential and to the second term as the pNGB potential, respectively.
+Note that the pNGB potential differs from the usual natural inflation potential in Refs.~\cite{Freese:1990rb,Adams:1992bn,Savage:2006tr,Salvio:2021lka,Stein:2021uge,Mukuno:2024yoa} in that the overall coefficient of the potential depends on $\phi$, which in our case arises naturally from the pNGB soft-breaking term.